 Bow cant is the angle your riser makes relative to true vertical when you hold the bow at full draw.
 It refers specifically to the lateral roll of the bow — tilting the handle left or right — and is distinct from bow torque, which is a grip-pressure twist, and bow tilt, which is a fore-aft lean.

-The mechanical problem with an uncontrolled cant in archery is rooted in lever-arm geometry.
-Your arrow sits very close to the bow's pivot point — the deepest part of the grip — so it moves only a small arc when the riser rolls.
+The mechanical problem with an uncontrolled cant in archery comes down to lever-arm geometry.
+Your arrow sits very close to the bow's pivot point — the deepest part of the grip — so it moves through only a small arc when the riser rolls.
 Your sight aperture, mounted much farther from that pivot, swings a far larger arc.
 The result is that windage and elevation alignment between the arrow and the sight break down.
 The arrow will travel in the direction of the cant, and that error compounds with distance: a slight bow lean that produces a negligible miss at 20 yards can push a shaft well outside the scoring rings at 70–80 yards.

 Bow cant is also a common reason groups drift wider as you step back.
 If your arrows walk left or right consistently as distance increases, cant is the first variable to check.

 For archers shooting without a sight, a repeatable bow cant relies entirely on consistent anchor position, grip, and head alignment.
-External feedback — a coach or video review — is especially useful here, because proprioception alone rarely catches small shot-to-shot variation in bow lean technique.
+External feedback — a coach or video review — is especially useful here, because proprioception alone rarely catches small shot-to-shot variation in bow lean.

 At a glance